eugeneleychenko/ls-form-2_22_1/chrome_extension/README.md

 # Form Prefiller Chrome Extension

-A simple Chrome extension to prefill enrollment forms with test data.
+A simple Chrome extension to prefill enrollment forms with test data or real submission data.

 ## Installation